-GWA continues to ensure that it provides a safe workplace for employees, contractors, visitors and customers, whilst driving a positive safety culture and actively reducing and mitigating risk.
-With “Caring for Each Other” as a cultural pillar, GWA’s objective remains to ensure everyone is safe…every day.
+GWA continues to ensure that it provides a safe workplace for our employees, contractors, visitors and customers, while driving a positive safety culture and actively reducing and mitigating risk.

-The GWA management structure for Workplace Health and Safety (WHS) continues to follow a central-led approach with a National WHS Manager.
-The National WHS Manager addresses the Board and Executive Leadership Team (ELT) on a regular basis to discuss all matters relating to WHS.
+The GWA management structure for Workplace Health and Safety (WHS) is centrally led by a National WHS Manager.
+The National WHS Manager addresses the Board and Executive Leadership Team on a regular basis to discuss all matters relating to WHS.
 This provides an opportunity for updates, scope discussions and to monitor progress of the WHS strategy and performance.

 The ELT members continue to sponsor key risk areas aligned with our business risk profile.
-These include Chain of Responsibility, Health and Wellbeing, Environmental and Waste.
+These include Chain of Responsibility, Health and Wellbeing, Environment and Waste.

-As a new safety initiative for FY18, GWA introduced a Safety Homecoming Training Presentation which was designed to develop and drive safety behaviour engagement for staff at all levels.
-The intent was to acknowledge and celebrate safe demonstrated behaviour, whilst engaging and addressing at-risk behaviour.
+- Safety Homecoming training is into its second year and was rolled out to all employees across the Group.
+Safety Homecoming is designed to develop and drive safety behaviour engagement for staff at all levels.
+The intent is to acknowledge and celebrate safe demonstrated behaviour whilst engaging and addressing at-risk behaviour;

-In FY18 GWA rolled out the new Move 4 Life manual handling program into the business.
-To accompany this initiative, and similar to the Safety Interactions Program initiative introduced in FY17, GWA has introduced Move Interactions to encourage frequent physical movement behaviour.
-Daily routines known as the ‘60 Second Investment’ have been introduced at all warehouse sites to prevent workplace injuries.
+- The Move 4 Life manual handling program was further embedded into the business.
+Training was rolled out to QLD, WA and NZ by qualified in-house staff.
+To accompany this initiative, and similar to the Safety Interactions Program initiative introduced in FY17, GWA practises Move Interactions to encourage frequent physical movement behaviour.
+Daily routines known as the ‘60 Second Investment’ have been entrenched at all warehouse sites to prevent workplace injuries.